dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

         if (item != null)
         {
             Detail = new NavigationPage((Page)Activator.CreateInstance(item.TargetType));
+            if (!((IFlyoutPageController)this).ShouldShowSplitMode)
                 IsPresented = false;
         }
     }
 }
 ```

 In this example, the `OnSelectionChanged` event handler retrieves the `CurrentSelection` from the <xref:Microsoft.Maui.Controls.CollectionView> object and sets the detail page to an instance of the page type stored in the `TargetType` property of the `FlyoutPageItem`.
-The detail page is displayed by setting the `FlyoutPage.IsPresented` property to `false`.
+The detail page is displayed by setting the `FlyoutPage.IsPresented` property to `false`, provided that the `FlyoutPage` isn't using a split layout.
+When the `FlyoutPage` is using a split layout, the flyout and detail pages are both displayed and so it's not necessary to set the `FlyoutPage.IsPresented` property.

-## Control detail page layout behavior
+## Layout behavior

 How the <xref:Microsoft.Maui.Controls.FlyoutPage> displays the flyout and detail pages depends on the form factor of the device the app is running on, the orientation of the device, and the value of the `FlyoutLayoutBehavior` property.
 This property should be set to a value of the `FlyoutLayoutBehavior` enumeration, which defines the following members: